 My dog doesn't care for other dogs.
 What should we do?

-Dogs who don't care for other dogs begin their training with an in-home consultation.
-We will meet with you in your home, obtain a thorough history, and evaluate your pet.
+Dogs who don't care for other dogs begin their training with an on-farm consultation.
+We will meet with you, obtain a thorough history, and evaluate your pet.
 At the conclusion of our consult, we will give you our recommendation about which program is best for you.

 My dog has bitten a person.
 Can you help us?